 HootSuite vs. HubSpot

 Hootsuite is a social media management tool that includes features for social media monitoring, promotion, and engagement.
-HubSpot is a robust Inbound Marketing software which includes not only those social media management tools, but fully-functioning CMS, CRM, and lead nurturing features.
+HubSpot is a robust Inbound Marketing software that includes not only those social media management tools, but fully-functioning CMS, CRM, and lead nurturing features.

 Since both tools have similar features for social media, some marketers choose to keep their social management inside their all-in-one tool.
 Others choose to combine HootSuite and HubSpot to get "the most" out of each.
 And then there are those who use HubSpot but turn to HootSuite to manage all their social media.